Weimar Republic: November Revolution (1918–1919)

 On 29 October 1918, a rebellion broke out among sailors at Wilhelmshaven; similar unrest then spread to become the Kiel mutiny on 3 November.
 Sailors, soldiers and workers began electing workers' and soldiers' councils (Arbeiter- und Soldatenräte) modelled after the soviets of the 1917 Russian Revolution.
 The revolution spread throughout Germany, and participants seized military and civil power in individual cities.
 The power takeovers were achieved everywhere with little or no violence.

 At the time, the socialist movement, which represented mostly laborers, was split among two major left-wing parties: the Independent Social Democratic Party of Germany (USPD), which called for immediate peace negotiations and favored a soviet-style command economy, and the Social Democratic Party of Germany (SPD), also known as the Majority Social Democratic Party of Germany (MSPD), which had supported the war and favoured a parliamentary system.
 The rebellion caused great fear among supporters of the monarchy and in the middle classes because of the soviet-style aspirations of the councils.
 To centrist and conservative citizens, the country looked to be on the verge of a communist revolution.

 By 7 November, the revolution had reached Munich, resulting in the flight of King Ludwig III of Bavaria.
 The MSPD decided to make use of their support at the grassroots level and put themselves at the front of the movement.
-They joined the calls for Kaiser Wilhelm II abdicate, and when he refused, Chancellor Maximilian of Baden made a public announcement that the Kaiser and Crown Prince Wilhelm had already done so.
+They joined the calls for Kaiser Wilhelm II to abdicate, and when he refused, Chancellor Maximilian of Baden made a public announcement that the Kaiser and Crown Prince Wilhelm had already done so.
 Gustav Noske (MSPD) was sent to Kiel to prevent any further unrest and took on the task of controlling the mutinous sailors and their supporters in the Kiel barracks.
 The sailors and soldiers welcomed him, and he was able to defuse the situation.